oslokommune/okctl/userdocs/src/buildingblocks/kubernetes.md

 ### Kubernetes Prometheus

 [Kubernetes Prometheus](https://github.com/prometheus-operator/kube-prometheus) is a stack meant for cluster monitoring, so it is pre-configured to collect metrics from all Kubernetes components.
 In addition to that it delivers a default set of dashboards and alerting rules.
 For a better idea of what possibilities this stack offers take a look at some [examples](https://github.com/prometheus-operator/kube-prometheus/tree/master/examples).

+### Loki

+[Loki](https://grafana.com/oss/loki/) is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
+It is designed to be very cost effective and easy to operate.
+It does not index the contents of the logs, but rather a set of labels for each log stream.

+### Tempo

+[Tempo](https://grafana.com/oss/tempo/)  is an open source, easy-to-use and high-scale distributed tracing backend.
+Tempo is cost-efficient, requiring only object storage to operate, and is deeply integrated with Grafana, Prometheus, and Loki.
+Tempo can be used with any of the open source tracing protocols, including Jaeger, Zipkin, and OpenTelemetry.